getoutreach/gobox/README.md

 ### Log errors with events.NewErrorInfo

 When logging errors, use `log.Debug(ctx, "some debug event", events.NewErrorInfo(err))` instead of using `log.F{"error": err}`.
-[NewErrorInfo](https://github.com/getoutreach/gobox/blob/master/docs/events.md) logs errors using outreach naming conventions and also takes care of logging stack traces.
+[NewErrorInfo](https://pkg.go.dev/github.com/getoutreach/gobox/pkg/events) logs errors using outreach naming conventions and logs stack traces.

 ### Do not use context.WithValue

-Context is often abused for thread local state.
-There are very few legitimate uses for this ([tracing](https://github.com/getoutreach/gobox/blob/master/docs/trace.md) is one of those).
+Context is often abused for thread-local state.
+There are very few legitimate uses for this ([tracing](https://pkg.go.dev/github.com/getoutreach/gobox/pkg/trace) is one of those).

 ### Do not use fmt.PrintXXX or the standard log package

 Prefer the [gobox log](https://github.com/getoutreach/gobox/blob/master/docs/log.md) package.
-This logs data in structured format suitable for outreach go services.
+This logs data in a structured format suitable for outreach Go services.

 ### Do not use non-literal messages with log